Calafiori and Gabbia out of Italy's Nations League squad due to injury

-Italy centre-backs Riccardo Calafiori and Mattia Gabbia have been left out of Luciano Spalletti's squad for this month's Nations League matches with Belgium and France through injury.
+Italy centre-backs Riccardo Calafiori and Matteo Gabbia have been left out of Luciano Spalletti's squad for this month's Nations League matches with Belgium and France through injury.

 Arsenal's Calafiori suffered a knee problem in the Champions League against Shakhtar Donetsk last month, while AC Milan's Gabbia has a calf injury.

-Note: (This story has been corrected to fix the spelling of Matteo in paragraph 1)